Company Program

 There are two ways for students to participate in the Company Program:

-After-school (Competitive): Hosted once per week (Tuesday, Wednesday, or Thursday) in the evening from 6:00-9:00 PM, throughout Edmonton and Northern Alberta.
-All sessions have an in-person meeting location, accompanied by virtual meeting options.
+• After-school (Competitive): Hosted once per week (Tuesday, Wednesday, or Thursday) in the evening from 4-7 pm for school-based teams and 6-9 pm for business-based teams throughout Edmonton and Northern Alberta.
+All sessions have an in-person meeting location.

-Students have the opportunity to participate in exciting events like JA’s Big Pitch! at West Edmonton Mall, and The Northern Alberta Business Hall of Fame.
-By successfully completing the program, students are also eligible to apply for over $25,000 in awards and scholarships every year, and can earn up to 5 high school credits.
+• By successfully completing the program, students are also eligible to apply for over $25,000 in awards and scholarships every year.

-Divided into five phases, the program allows students to take ownership of their success by giving them the resources necessary to run their business.
+Divided into five phases, the program allows students to take ownership of their success by giving them the resources necessary to run their businesses.

 Program Details: